 |Property & Evidence|

-The Newport Police Department's Property and Evidence Room is staffed by one civilian from the Records Division as Custodian, and is supervised by the Lieutenant.
+The Newport Police Department's Property and Evidence Room is staffed by one civilian from the Records Division as Custodian, and a back-up Custodian (currently the Community Service Officer), who are supervised by the Lieutenant.

 The Property and Evidence Division is responsible for receiving, cataloging, storing, and maintaining all evidence collected during an investigation.
 Evidence may include firearms, weapons, blood samples, urine samples, personal property, found property, and items collected as part of an investigation.
 The Property Section is also responsible for returning property to the rightful owner at the conclusion of an investigation or disposing of such property in accordance with Oregon Revised Statutes.